elixir-tablex/tablex/guides/code_execution.md

 ## Variables

-We can refer to arbitary variable names as long as are provided in the binding argument of `Tablex.decide/2` or `Tablex/decide/3`.
+We can refer to arbitrary variable names as long as are provided in the binding argument of `Tablex.decide/2` or `Tablex/decide/3`.
 For example:

     iex> table = Tablex.new("""
     ...>   M day_of_week || "Go to Library"  Volunteer  Blogging